Drayviz/Team-01-project/README.md

 3. Run the game by typing this command into your console: java Menu

 Main menu navigation:

--NEW GAME (TEXT) -> closes the window and allows you to play the text-based version on your console.
+NEW GAME (TEXT) -> closes the window and allows you to play the text-based version on your console.

--NEW GAME (GUI) -> opens up a level editor that allows you to create and edit your own levels for the game.
+NEW GAME (GUI) -> opens up a level editor that allows you to create and edit your own levels for the game.

--CONTINUE -> skips the level editor and allows you to jump right into world and level select for the GUI-based version of the game.
+CONTINUE -> skips the level editor and allows you to jump right into world and level select for the GUI-based version of the game.
 Choose your world and level to get started!

-- EXIT -> exits the main menu.
+EXIT -> exits the main menu.

 # How to compile and run the JUnit:
 julien you do this lol